thepapaswag/codex-cloud-workflow/docs/README.md

 # Repo Bootstrap Quickstart (Codex Mini‑Project)

+## Purpose
+This repository is a lightweight bootstrap template for establishing a Codex‑friendly workflow in any project.
+It includes zero‑click Issue → draft PR bridging, guardrails (scope + validation), and a CPU‑only cloud environment layer so Codex Cloud can run reproducibly without relying on local GPUs.
+Clone or reuse this template in downstream repos where you want Codex Cloud to execute routine work.

 This repo is wired for a zero‑click Codex flow: label an Issue `codex:ready` and a GitHub Action opens a draft PR and comments `@codex review`.
 Guardrails (allowlists, validation checks) and machine‑readable standards (`AGENTS.md`) are included.

 ## One‑Time Reminders (per repo)